Transparent dark purple Travel Guide by Insurte logo

 • Proof that you have a qualifying profession.

-• Proof of accommodation that is a lease, rental contract, or deed for a property in Italy.
+• Proof of accommodation: a lease, rental contract, or deed for a property in Italy.

 • Proof of income that is at least 3 times the minimum legal income in Italy.